by Margaret Atwood

 Write a piece in which you compare and contrast the narrator’s thoughts, speech and actions from before the visit to the chamber with the same aspects of her character after the visit.
 What does a close study of these things reveal about the narrator’s ‘new self’?
-If you’re a bit stuck, take a look at this example of some student work on this topic.

 The Marquis and the Illusion of Power

 Modeled after the legendary figure of Bluebeard, the wife-murderer of legend and lore, much of the Marquis’s character remains a mystery.
 He is “much older” than his seventeen-year-old bride, but his exact age is not given.
 He is as “rich as Croesus,” the ancient Lydian king, and lives in a forbidding castle surrounded by a moat.
 A Marquis, he comes from a long line of French aristocrats, but seems to have no family.
 This large, leonine man has been married three times, but each of his wives has died mysteriously, though he shows no grief.